 Now, Zibra and I are all about empowering you to tackle your own DIY project.
 I invite you to take a second to check out the newly designed website.
 So much to see!
 We can’t wait to get these awesome brushes in your hands.
 You can enter to win this set of finish brushes for your very own.

 Complete the widget below for as many entries as you like (daily even).
 Giveaway open to U.S. & Canada residents 18 years of age and older.
 Winner will be contacted via email and has 24 hours to claim your prize.
-Be sure to check your spam!
+Also, be sure to check your spam!

 Likewise, help inspire others to give their furniture a fun new look.
 In addition, pin and share my farmhouse wash stand makeover.